starkinfra/sdk-node/README.md

 })();
 ```

-## Create pix reversals
+### Create PixReversals

-You can reverse a pix request by whole or by a fraction of its amount using a pix reversal.
+You can reverse a PixRequest either partially or totally using a PixReversal.

 ```javascript
 const starkinfra = require('starkinfra');